 Oh, to be a kid again!

-For New Year’s this year we are invited to a friend’s house and their will be young children, teens, and adults celebrating together so I decided to create a sweet treat that everyone will enjoy.
+For New Year’s this year we are invited to a friend’s house and there will be young children, teens, and adults celebrating together so I decided to create a sweet treat that everyone will enjoy.

 Being I have such fond memories surrounding New Year’s party favors, I decided to make an edible version of a colorful party horn by dipping a sugar cone into white chocolate then sprinkling on colorful sanding sugar.
 Each horn is completed by adding a white modeling chocolate blower.

-Yep, I’m using modeling chocolate again.
+Yep, I’m using modeling chocolate (candy clay) again.
 It is just so versatile.
 I hope many of you have, by this point, tried your hand at making it and are comfortable with it.
 If not, you can always use store bought fondant.
 For this recipe you can even use vanilla Tootsie Rolls or any kind of white taffy.

 These edible horns will, I am sure, be a huge hit with kids, and adults who love sweets.
 You can serve them for dessert on New Year’s eve or wrap them in cellophane bags, and give them as party favors to your guests.
 For an extra special treat, why not fill them with some candies or nuts.